 C# is a distinct underdog.
-The chart shows statistics for instances with 2 GB of allocated RAM, which are the fastest (see below).
-Cold starts of this instance size span between 0.5 and 1.1 seconds.
+The chart shows statistics for instances with 2+ GB of allocated RAM, which are the faster than smaller ones (see below).
+Cold starts of this instance size span between 0.4 and 0.9 seconds.

 View detailed distributions: Cold Start Duration per Language.